ethanAthompson/rust_solar/README.md

 ## Intro
 > A library for Cosmic Calendar, you are free to use this library for any projects.

+## Objective
+> The objective of this project is to create a web-based tool that accurately calculates the year, month, and date based on the original discovery date of a planet or moon.

+## Considerations
+> The tool will take into
+consideration leap years and seconds and will allow the user to select their preferred calendar system (e.g. BC/AD, Fun Addition Indian Year, China Year, or Israel's Year) for Earth.

+## Features
+> The tool will also provide accurate date increments for each selected planet and the major moons.

+* Allow you to do the following
+> Select a couple of Earth
+Time Zones and then a couple of
+Planets, Moons, or Astroids, the tool will also provide the current time for any selected locations synchronized with the Earth's selected time Zone(s), and selected
+Planets, Moons, or Astroids.

+* Consists of the following
+> includes the inner planets, outer planets, several significant moons, and a few Large asteroids in the tool.
+Select a Date on a Planet, Moon, or Astroid and Calculate the Earth's date.
+Select a Date on the Earth and Calculate the Date on Planet, Moon, or Asteroid.

+### Feature-Note
+Determining the year, month, and days on the calendars of each Celestial body is important.

 ## Supports
 - Calendars